Apple to launch watches that can make calls: Bloomberg

 Currently, the Apple Watch needs to be connected to an iPhone to send messages, get directions from maps and stream music.

-Intel Corp will supply the LTE modems for the new watch, according to Bloomberg.
+Intel Corp (INTC.O) will supply the LTE modems for the new watch, according to Bloomberg.

 The iPhone maker is already in talks with carriers in the United States and Europe about offering the cellular version of the Apple Watch, the report said.